aravindhk/QESummerSchool/Day-5/exercise-5/README.md

 Note that a helper script is also available in the `dev-tools` directory and can be used like this: `python get_device_props.py` but you must run it on the target compute node.

-Notice that sometime the configure script may pick up the wrong fortran compiler if more than one is available.
-This is the case for the nodes used in this hands-on so the pgi compilers must be specified manually and the configure command
+Notice that sometime the configure script may pick up the wrong Fortran compiler if more than one is available.
+This is the case for the nodes used in this hands-on so the PGI compilers must be specified manually and the configure command
 becomes:

      ./configure FC=pgf90 CC=pgcc MPIF90=mpif90 --enable-parallel --enable-openmp --with-cuda-cc=35 --with-cuda-runtime=10.1 --with-cuda=$CUDA_HOME --with-scalapack=no